Garrafao/TokenChange/README.md

 sentence: The lemmatized sentence.
 target_index: The index of the target word in the sentence.
-cluster: The expected cluster ID to which the word occurence belongs.
+cluster: The expected cluster ID to which the word occurrence  belongs.
-original_word: In case of lemmatazation or pseudowords it is necessary to know what the original word was.
+original_word: In case of lemmatization or pseudowords it is necessary to know what the original word was.
 sentence_token: The non-lemmatized sentence.
-sentence_pos: For each word its part-of-speach.
+sentence_pos: For each word its part-of-speech.

 ## External packages